Donald Trump’s first weeks as president have been so shambolic, it is almost hard to believe he can really be so incompetent.

 Crazy like a fox.
 Or just crazy?

-Let’s take Trump’s war on the judiciary first.
+Let’s take Trump’s war on the judiciary.

 Chris Cillizza and James Pindell suggest in The Washington Post and The Boston Globe, respectively, that Trump may have either orchestrated or exploited leaked comments from his Supreme Court nominee, Neil Gorsuch, in order to improve his chances of being confirmed by the Senate.

 Gorsuch called a tweet in which Trump disparaged the judges who suspended his Muslim travel ban “disheartening”.